It's important to find a role that matches your skills, experience and qualifications so take a look at what’s on offer

 Getting the right people into the right roles, motivating them to perform to the best of their abilities and providing a tailored career path through learning and development (L&D) are just a few of the main duties of a HR professional.

 Human resources officer

 This role will be focused on the business objectives of your employer and involve the development and implementation of staff policies.
 Depending on the size of the organisation you work for and the size of its HR department, you could be involved in a range of related activities.

 As you progress in your career, a professional CIPD qualification will become essential in this highly-competitive industry.
 Explore what it's like to be a human resources officer.

 Your remit will be to attract the right candidates and match them to job opportunities with your clients.
 Therefore, building relationships with employers to know what they're after is key - as is the ability to screen candidates for their suitability for advertised vacancies.

-Long office working hours are typically the norm, so be prepared to perform to your maximum and endeavour to meet targets.
+Long working hours are typically the norm, so be prepared to perform to your maximum and endeavour to meet targets.
 In this industry, your degree subject will only become valuable if you're looking to work in an agency that has a specific market focus.
-Get more details on what it's like to be a recruitment consultant and read 5 tips for a successful recruitment career.
+Get more information on what it's like to be a recruitment consultant and read 5 tips for a successful recruitment career.

 Training and development officer